Horwich: Railway town

 In the period of the railway works from spring 1884 to 1983 Horwich changed drastically.
 The site first opened as the Lancashire and Yorkshire Railway (L&YR) works, leading to a large complex for building and maintaining locomotives, the site replaced one at Miles Platting.

 Horwich Works was built on 142 ha of land bought for £36,000.
 In 1911, the entire town was 3254 acre.
 The first workshop, Rivington House opened in February 1887.
-It is 106.7 metres long by 16.8 metres wide.
+It is 106.7 m long by 16.8 m wide.
 The long brick built workshops had full-height arched windows and were separated by tram and rail tracks.
-Work to construct the three-bay, 463.3 metres long, 36 metres wide, erecting shop began in March 1885.
+Work to construct the three-bay, 463.3 m long, 36 m wide, erecting shop began in March 1885.
 Inside it were 20 overhead cranes.
 By November 1886 the first locomotives arrived at the works for repair.

 The first Horwich built locomotive, Number 1008, left the works in 1887 and is preserved at the National Railway Museum.

 In the First and Second World War, the works played a part in the war effort manufacturing tanks and munitions.
 The war led to women being employed in manufacturing at the site, but this did not continue in post-war years with occupational inequality persisting.

 The L&YR amalgamated with the London and North Western Railway in 1922 becoming a constituent of the London, Midland and Scottish Railway, (LMS) in 1923.

 Horwich Works continued to build and repair locomotives for the LMS until the company was nationalised in 1948 by the Transport Act 1947, becoming British Railways.
 In 1962, British Railways transferred control of its main works to British Railways Workshops Division, with its headquarters in Derby.
 In 1970 it was renamed British Rail Engineering Limited (BREL) and remained the town's most significant employer.